John Stankey: AT&T CEO

 On April 1, 2020, AT&T announced that Stankey would be stepping down as CEO of WarnerMedia.
 On July 1, 2020, he replaced Randall L. Stephenson as CEO of AT&T Inc., then was elected chairman in February 2025.

 In February 2021, Stankey oversaw the sale of a third of AT&T's stake in DirecTV to TPG Capital for $16.25 billion.
 AT&T had paid 48 billion ($67 billion including debt) to purchase DirecTV in 2015 under Stephenson.
 AT&T's remaining 70% stake in DirecTV was sold to TPG for $7.6 billion, announced in September 2024 and closing in 2025.
 Stankey also oversaw WarnerMedia's sale to Discovery Inc. in May 2021, for $43 billion in cash, plus an estimated $59 billion in Discovery, Inc. stock.
 AT&T had paid $85 billion for WarnerMedia in 2018 under Stephenson.

 On April 30, 2021, AT&T announced that a nonbinding shareholder vote had rejected AT&T's executive compensation proposal by a slight majority, which came after reports that AT&T had "lost $5.4 billion and cut thousands of jobs".
 In 2023, Stankey's total compensation from AT&T was $25.7 million, representing a CEO-to-median worker pay ratio of 193-to-1.

 Stankey refocused AT&T on broadband and cellular availability, connectivity, and speed, including partnering with AST SpaceMobile to provide mobile phone service to remote areas via satellite.
 Under his leadership, AT&T expanded its network of fiber-optic cables, including to places it didn't already provide broadband, reaching the milestone of 30 million fiber locations in 2025.
 In 2023, the company entered a joint venture with BlackRock, called Gigapower, to build fiber-optic networks in metro areas around the country.

 After the US government ceased funding the Affordable Connectivity Program, in April 2024, Stankey announced that AT&T would direct $3 billion to address the digital divide of high-speed-internet access in the United States, including increasing the number of its Connected Learning Centers, which offer free computer and internet use and skills training, from 37 to 50 in 2024.

-In 2025, he led the AT&T $5.75 billion acquisition deal for most of Lumen's mass markets Quantum Fiber business, and the $23 billion acquisition of wireless spectrum licenses from EchoStar, with both slated to close in 2026.
+In 2025, he led the AT&T the $23 billion acquisition of approximately 50 MHz of low- and mid-band wireless spectrum licenses from EchoStar, which is slated to close in 2026.

+Under Stankey's leadership, the company completed its $5.75 billion acquisition deal for most of Lumen Technologies' mass-market fiber business in February of 2026, increasing AT&T's fiber footprint by 11 states to a total of 32 states.
+With the continued focus on expanding its fiber-optic network footprint as part of its broader investment in US infrastructure, AT&T's fiber network reaches over 37 million customer locations, and the company is on track to reach more than 60 million fiber locations by 2030.